 Pelvic muscle exercises:

-Pelvic muscle exercises are intended to improve your pelvic muscle tone and prevent leakage for sufferers of Stress Urinary Incontinence.
-Also called Kegel exercises. (see biofeedback and vaginal weight traning)
+Pelvic muscle exercises that are intended to improve your pelvic muscle tone and prevent leakage for sufferers of Stress Urinary Incontinence.
+These are also called Kegel exercises.

 Periurethral bulking injections:

-A surgical procedure in which injectioned implants are used to “bulk up” the area around the neck of the bladder allowing it to resist increases in abdominal pressure which can push down on the bladder and cause leakage.
+A surgical procedure in which implants are injected and then are used to “bulk up” the area around the neck of the bladder allowing it to resist increases in abdominal pressure which can push down on the bladder and cause leakage.

 Post-void residual (PVR) volume: